Building Codes & Roofing 101 • Important Facts & Guidelines

 You should be able to see the code that is in effect in your area on your municipal website, or there should be a link to a state website that has it.
 You should be able to find it in the “Building Inspection” or “Office of the Building Inspector” section of the website.

-If not, the website UpCodes publishes full up-to-date versions of current state codes that include the local amendments.
+If not, the website UpCodes publishes full up-to-date versions of current state codes that include the local state amendments, and even the municipal-level amendments for some cities.

 - Energy Codes and Roofs